What Happens When You Google "Compare Auto Insurance"?

 How does it stack up against other sites?
 NerdWallet takes a minimal approach.
 Instead of a detailed questionnaire, it asks just three questions: where you live, what car you drive and if you’re currently insured.
 With that information, NerdWallet gives you insurance premium estimates — not quotes — from insurers such as USAA, Allstate and Nationwide.
 The trouble is, these numbers aren’t going to be accurate unless you continue adding information about yourself.
 When you click “get quote,” the site sends you straight to an insurer’s site.

-How to compare auto insurance with QuoteWizard
+How to compare car insurance with Compare.com

-How to compare auto insurance with Bankrate
+How to compare auto insurance with Progressive

-How to compare auto insurance on insurers’ sites
+How to compare car insurance with Esurance

-Several auto insurance companies’ sites come up when you Google “compare auto insurance,” such as Esurance and GEICO.
-These insurance companies are so confident in their competitive rates that they offer to give you free quotes from other auto insurers.
+Esurance, a subsidiary of Allstate, is likely one of the insurance companies you will see when you google “compare auto insurance.”
+Esurance is so confident in their competitive rates that they offer to give you free quotes from other auto insurers.
 “If you find a policy at the right price from one of the other companies, we’ll even help you buy it right from our site,” Esurance says.
 Esurance isn’t generating these quotes itself, however, but partners with Answer Financial, another insurance comparison site that’s part of Allstate.